implementar-una-red-de-petri-en-arduino

 }

-In this simple implementation, on the one hand, we have two vectors that store the current and previous marking state (we will see later why we need the previous one).
+In this simple implementation, on one hand, we have two vectors that store the current and previous marking state (we’ll see later why we need the previous one).

-In the Setup function, we simply initialize the state of the marks to the initial position.
-In the loop, we receive a character through the serial port, and update the state of the Petri net with the Update function.
-The Update function copies the state of the machine to the previous state vector, and triggers all the transitions.
-The reason for copying the state of the machine is to prevent transitions that were not sensitized from being triggered during marking changes in an iteration.
+In the Setup function, we simply initialize the token state to the initial position.
+In the loop, we receive a character via serial port and update the Petri Net state with the Update function.
+The Update function copies the machine state to the previous state vector and fires all transitions.
+The reason for copying the machine state is to avoid transitions that were not enabled becoming enabled during the marking changes of one iteration.

-For this same reason, the marks are added through the AddMark and RemoveMark functions.
-Both changes are made in the new marking.
-But in the previous marking, which is used to determine if an input is sensitized, we only remove them, we do not add them.
+For the same reason, tokens are added using the AddMark and RemoveMark functions.
+Both changes are made to the new marking.
+But in the previous marking, which is used to determine if an input is enabled, we only remove them, not add them.

-Finally, we have additional functions for the example to work, such as readInput, which receives the input through the serial port, and printMarkup which shows the state of the net so that we can check the example’s operation.
+Finally, we have additional functions for the example to work, such as readInput, which receives the input via serial port, and printMarkup, which shows the net’s state so we can verify the example’s operation.

-This implementation is very simple, but it is suitable to illustrate that implementing a Petri net does not have to be as complex as it seems.
-We could greatly improve it by using vectors, structures, … but it doesn’t make much sense because it’s just what we’re going to see in the next section.
+This implementation is very simple, but it is suitable to illustrate that implementing a Petri Net doesn’t have to be as complex as it seems.
+We could improve it a lot using vectors, structures, … but it doesn’t make much sense because that’s exactly what we are going to see in the next section.

 Results

-If we run the previous code, we can see the result through the serial port.
+If we run the previous code, we can see the result via serial port.
 We can change the state by pressing the ‘A’ and ‘B’ keys.

-We have seen a very simple implementation of a Petri net in Arduino, among the many possible ways to do it.
+We have seen a very simple implementation of a Petri Net on Arduino, among the many possible ways to do it.
 But it should have been clear that it has large repetitive parts.

-In this case, the code is screaming for us to use objects, which in Arduino translates into making a library.
+In this case, the code is begging us to use objects, which in Arduino translates to making a library.

-So here is the PetriNet library, which implements a Petri net in Arduino in a comfortable and simple way, with additional optimizations.
+So here is the PetriNet library, which implements a Petri Net on Arduino in a comfortable and simple way, with additional optimizations.
 You are invited to take a look at the code.

 With this library, the previous example would be solved with the following code.